-ClusterOS Diagnostic Profile
+ClusterOS Regional Diagnostic

 Re-proving requires coordination to appear credible; coordination requires permission to proceed; waiting extends the re-proving cycle; all three signals absorbed by the validation-permission loop.